planetabhi/figma-variables/README.md

 ---

-## Methodology: The Four-Collection Framework
+## Methodology: Structuring Collections by Abstraction
 The proposed framework categorizes variables into four collections, each serving distinct purposes

 ```